whitetemple2025/white-temple-live/README.md

-# white-temple-live
+# White Temple Live

-White Temple digital confession system
+This is the front-end project for the White Temple performance.